 We become what we do repeatedly.

-Be honest with yourself: If you were to add them up, what percentage of your workdays end just like that–with you on a date with Netflix?
-If it’s more than twice a month, there may be a better way to de-stress, entertain yourself, and not risk becoming a complete sloth.
+If you were to add them up, what percentage of your workdays end just like that—with you on a date with Netflix?
+Be honest with yourself and if it’s more than once a week, there may be a better way to de-stress and entertain yourself that doesn’t risk you becoming a complete sloth when you get home.

-Small chores, healthy habits, loving gestures and beauty up-keeps gets pushed to the side when TV is your only way to escape.
+Small chores, healthy habits, loving gestures and beauty up-keeps that would make your life better and take little time to do, can get pushed to the side when watching TV is your only way to escape.

 So, here we go… 22 sorta productive things you can do while watching TV: